-In Minnesota, it’s that time of year again, time for winter preparation!
-Winter is especially hard on our irrigation systems, that’s why it is absolutely necessary to get your sprinkler system winterized before the first freeze.
-Now that Labor Day has passed the cold is right around the corner and we at Conserva Irrigation of the Twin Cities do not want you to be caught by surprise.
+In Minnesota, it’s that time of year again: time for winter preparation!
+Winter is especially hard on our irrigation systems, which is why it is absolutely necessary to get your sprinkler system winterized before the first freeze.
+Now that Labor Day has passed, the cold is right around the corner and we at Conserva Irrigation of the Twin Cities do not want you to be caught by surprise.

 A. No. If you are unable to be home while we winterize your system, our certified technician will need access to the sprinkler controller (usually located in the garage), and the water shut-off (usually located in the basement).
 You can give us your temporary garage code or leave the service door open.
 Additionally, we will need access to the basement to turn off the water – unless you do that yourself.

-Q. When is the best time of the year to schedule my sprinkler blowout?
+Q. When is the best time of year to schedule my sprinkler blowout?

-A. The time of year depends upon the region of the U.S. that you live.
-In the northern regions, the blow out season starts at the end of September and lasts through early November.
-Regardless of the region you live in, it is crucial to have your system winterized before the temperatures consistently fall below 32° Fahrenheit to avoid freeze damage to your irrigation system – especially for above ground plumbing.
+A. The time of year depends upon the region of the U.S. where you live.
+In the northern regions, the blowout season starts at the end of September and lasts through early November.
+Regardless of the region you live in, it is crucial to have your system winterized before the temperatures consistently fall below 32° Fahrenheit to avoid freeze damage to your irrigation system – especially for above-ground plumbing.